-If your house is infested with the insects which are hard to remove using termite killers or treatments, fumigation may help in the elimination of large colonies of termites from your place.
+If your house is infested with insects that are hard to remove using termite killers or treatments, fumigation may help eliminate large colonies of termites from your place.

-The process may take one to two days of time and need some preparations, but once done it may kill termites from all the cracks and corners of your house or business.
+The process may take one to two days and need some preparations, but it may kill termites from all the cracks and corners of your house or business once done.

-Fumigation is a procedure undertaken by covering the house or other property with canvas tarps or a tent introducing a termiticide gas inside the whole structure and wood timbers to kill termites effectively.
+Fumigation involves covering the house or other property with canvas tarps or a tent introducing a termiticide gas inside the whole structure and wood timbers to kill termites effectively.
 Related: Flying Ants vs. Termites

 Termite Fumigation Process (Step By Step)?

 Since this process involves many steps, it should be done under the supervision of an expert.
-Many companies provide such service at an affordable cost in most of the countries.
+Many companies provide such service at an affordable cost in most countries.

 You may also call an expert for examining your house and advise you whether you need the process or not – check these termite bait stations.

-Once you know about the degree of infestation you may opt for elimination through fumigation which involves the following steps:
+Once you know about the degree of the infestation, you may opt for elimination through fumigation, which involves the following steps:

 Step #1: Evacuate the Building

-The building or the house which needs termite fumigation is evacuated first.
+The building of the house, which needs termite fumigation, is evacuated first.
 This is because inhaling the gas used in fumigation could be harmful to humans and pets.
 It may even cause damage to plants.

 Therefore, during the whole process, nobody is allowed to enter the house or property.
 Some companies fill the area with chloropicrin first to ensure that the place is completely vacant.
-This gas causes throat irritation and tearing of eyes, though it is harmless and is used only to ensure the place is vacant.
+This gas causes throat irritation and tearing of eyes, though it is harmless and used only to ensure the vacant place.

 Step #2: Secure the Interior of the House

-The interior of the house is prepared by sealing foods items, medicines, and spices.
+The interior of the house is prepared by sealing food items, medicines, and spices.
 No food item is left unpacked so that the gas does not get on it and is ingested later.